XSCE/xsce/roles/owncloud/README.rst

 Access and Installation Wizard
 ------------------------------

+The ansible installation includes the Owncloud Wizard.

 After the ansible installation completes, you can access Owncloud at http://schoolserve/owncloud.

 On first access you will be presented with a form to fill in the admin user name and password to complete the install.
 After that completes you will see the file sharing space and be able to add additional users.